I.S.U.V.O.A. supports men, women and children that have suffered from the effects of sexual violence and child abuse.

 12.5 million American children will be sexually molested before they are 18 years of age.

-One in 4 girls and one in 6 boys have been molested by age 18 …
+1 in 4 girls and 1 in 6 boys have been molested by age 18 …

 Boys report less than girls